3 (company): Australia

-Hutchison launched the Three network in Australia in 2003, via its majority ownership of Hutchison Telecommunications (Australia) Limited (HTAL).
+Hutchison launched the Three Australia network in 2003.
 It operated a 2,100 MHz 3G network in a 50/50 partnership with Telstra (the radio networks were shared while the core networks were separate), covering approximately 56% of Australia's population.
 The 3G network covered Sydney, Melbourne, Brisbane, Adelaide, Perth, the Gold Coast, Canberra, Geelong, Frankston and Wollongong.

-On 9 February 2009, HTAL and Vodafone announced that they would be merging their Australian operations into a 50–50 joint venture called VHA Pty Ltd. All products and services offered by VHA would be marketed under the Vodafone brand.
-The merger was approved by shareholders and regulators on 29 May 2009, and Vodafone Hutchison Australia Pty Ltd was established in June 2009.
+On 9 February 2009, Three and Vodafone announced that they would be merging their Australian operations into a 50–50 joint venture called Vodafone Hutchison Australia.
+All products and services offered by VHA would be marketed under the Vodafone brand.
+The merger was approved by shareholders and regulators on 29 May 2009, and Vodafone Hutchison Australia was established in June 2009.
 The Three and Vodafone networks remained separate until August 2009.
 Vodafone phased out the Three brand from late 2011 onwards.
 No new registrations to the Three brand were made after this time, and from 30 August 2013, all Three Mobile systems and accounts were closed.

 Hutchison formerly operated an Australian CDMA network under the Orange brand name, as Orange One.
-It allowed customers to use their 3 Branded CDMA mobile phone as a Home phone when at home.
-Calls made from their mobile were charged at rates similar to those of a Landline.
+It allowed customers to use their 3-branded CDMA mobile phone as a home phone when at home.
+Calls made from their mobile were charged at rates similar to those of a landline.
 Customers also received a "Local Zone " number allowing them to be called on a Landline number whilst at home.
 Should the phone be out of the Local zone, Calls made to the landline number either diverted to the Mobile number at a small fee, or was directed to Voicemail on the mobile handset.
 These plans started at a very competitive price of $10.00 per month, and local calls from the local Zone to a local landline was charged at 20c per local call, making their service cheaper than those of Telstra or Optus.
 The Orange One network was not as vast as others, and so Orange made arrangements with Telstra to allow the services of Orange One devices to roam to the Telstra network.
 On 1 February 2006, it was rebranded as 3 CDMA, and this network was closed as of 9 August 2006.
 3 CDMA customers were offered special tariffs and incentives to continue as customers on the 3G network, all customers either moved over to 3's 3G network or to other network providers.